Fast Emulation, Modular Calibration, and Active Learning for Simulators with Functional Response: Discussion

-In Section \ref{sec:al_20k_calib} the FlaGP methodology is exercised on a large calibration problem where the SVDGP would be infeasible.
-The proposed methodology is able to constrain the input parameters using a single observation and accurately predict experiment using calibrated parameters.
-It is shown that a small computational budget of just 11.5 minutes is sufficient to provide accurate calibrated predictions that are very competitive with an FlaGP model using a larger budget of 2 hours.
-Furthermore, the very fast MAP approach developed for FlaGP provides competitive calibrated predictions in just 2.4 minutes.
+In Section \ref{sec:al_20k_calib}, the FlaGP methodology is exercised on a large calibration problem where the SVDGP would require immense computational resources.
+The proposed methodology is able to constrain the input parameters using MCMC with a single observation and accurately predict an experiment using calibrated parameters in under an hour on a personal laptop.
+It is shown that a small computational budget is sufficient to provide accurate calibrated predictions.
+Furthermore, the MAP approach developed for FlaGP provides competitive calibrated predictions in under 3.5 minutes.
 While this method does not provide uncertainty in the calibration parameter estimates, it may be a useful tool in situations where a fast point estimate is sufficient.

 FlaGP is developed with truly large ensemble datasets in mind.
-For sufficiently large $M*d_y$ computing the SVD becomes prohibitive.
-In this work only data with $d_y \leq 1500$ are explored however there exist many applications such as spatial or time series data where $d_y$ is much larger.
-In Section \ref{sec:Al_example} we show that the RSVD can significantly reduce the time required for this precomputing step, and for those data, the RSVD is extremely accurate.
+For sufficiently large $M \times d_y$, computing the SVD becomes prohibitive.
+In this work, only data with $d_y \leq 600$ are explored; however, there exist many applications, such as spatial, image, or time series data, where $d_y$ is much larger.
+For the application in Section \ref{sec:Al_example}, we found that the RSVD did not lead to a less predictive emulator.

-In the examples presented here, we have chosen not to incorporate strong prior information about the parameters, but it is worth noting that incorporating stronger information may be beneficial.
+In the examples presented here, we have chosen not to incorporate strong prior information about the GP hyperparameters or the calibration parameters, but it is worth noting that incorporating stronger information may be beneficial.
 For example, outputs are scaled to have unit variance, so it is expected that $\sigma^2_y << 1$.
-If the emulator is expected to capture a significant proportion of this variability, say $90\%$, then it may be beneficial to design a prior for $\sigma^2_y$ with nearly all of its mass below one, and a peak near $0.1$.
+If the emulator is expected to capture a significant proportion of this variability, then it may be beneficial to design a more informative prior for $\sigma^2_y$.